Red wine from 2017 vintage

-Pago de Valdecobos and Pago del Vagón (chalky and clay) Rainfed.
+Pago de Valdecobos and Pago del Vagón (limestone-clay) Rainfed.

-Harvest: Middle of october (from 2 to 11).
-Hand-picked and selected from the vines by the harvester, who are all members of the family.
+Harvest: At the end of September (from 24 to 28), handpicked and selected from the vines by the harvester, who are all members of the family.
 The grapes were collected in plastic crates holding 12 or 20 kg, stackable for easy transportation.

-Wine process: We kept the must contained for 5 to 7 days (2 deposits) delaying the fermentation process and extracting colour from the antocyans (maceration).
-The wine was pumped over 3 times a day to break the cap and extract the richest colour possible.
-The alcoholic fermentation lasted 7-9 days and temperature was controlled between 27 to 29 degrees.
-Pip extraction reaching 24% using the delestages method.
+Wine process: We kept the must contained for 5-7 days delaying the fermentation process and extracting colour from the antocyans (maceration).
+The wines was pump 3 times a day to break the cap and extract the richest colour possible.
+The alcoholic fermentation lasted 8 days the temperature was controlled between 26 to 29 degrees.
+Pip extraction reaching 24% using delestages method.
 Only first must.
 Natural malolactic fermentation.
 Albumin clarified.
 Decanted due to the harshness of the winter.
 Not filtered.

 Keep out of reach of the sun and at a temperature close to 20º.
-Bottle lying or tilted 45th.
+The bottle lying down or upside down

 Acidity (TH+): 5.03 g/l